Promotion Procedures, Office of Research

 May 31: Units to provide list of candidates for promotion

-Late October to early November (date to be determined on an annual basis): Promotion dossiers due at the Office of Research.
+Late October (date to be determined on an annual basis): Promotion dossiers due at the Office of Research.

 Office of Research